 It is infrequent in most industrialized countries.
 It is most common in agricultural regions where anthrax in animals is common.
 In humans, the disease more often affects agriculture and wildlife workers who may handle infected animals.
 Anthrax is very rare in Hong Kong.
 There was no case reported in the past 10 years.

 Mode of transmission

 Anthrax spores can cause infection on entry via skin, gastrointestinal or respiratory tract.
-For example, they may enter the body through abraded skin, get swallowed, or inhaled as a fine, aerosolized mist.
+For example, they may enter the body through abraded skin, get swallowed, or inhaled as a fine, aerosolised mist.

 Transmission from person to person is very rare.

 Symptoms vary depending on how the disease is contracted.
-Symptoms usually occur 1 to 7 days after exposure, but the incubation period can also be up to 2 months.
+Symptoms usually occur 1 to 7 days after exposure, but the incubation period can be more than 2 months.